diballesteros/nuzlocke/README.md

 All Pokémon included up to generation 8.

-Built with ReactJS, Create-React-App, Zustand and Semantic UI.
+Built with ReactJS, Typescript, Vite, Zustand and Semantic UI.

 ### 🚀 Features